julzaza/wildwitchherbs/_posts/2025-07-13-witchy-herbs-for-healing.md

 ## ✦ Final Thoughts

-These herbs are more than green things in bottles.
-They are ancestors with leaves.
-They are bridges between spirit and body, story and science.
+These herbs are bridges between spirit and body, story and science.
 Each one has served witches, midwives, and healers for centuries.

-But healing doesn’t come from memorizing herbs.
-It comes from tending to them.
-Listening to them.
-Honoring their lives as you honor your own.

 Let your apothecary be your altar.
 Let your healing be a ritual.

+Here are [Top Whitchy Herbs for Protection](/top-protective-herbs-witchcraft/) to guide you on your witchy journey.

 ---